chinsiang99/aws-cloud-practinioner-prep/02.security-compliance/README.md

 ## AWS Artifact (Completely FREE)
 - On-demand self-service portal to download AWS security and compliance documents and independent software vendor (ISV) compliance reports
 - Review, accept, and track status of AWS agreemnts specific to your organization's industry

+## Governance and Compliance Services

+### Amazon CloudWatch (free tier every month)
+- Observes and monitors application performance
+- Set alarms and automated actions to activate at predetermined thresholds to automatically mitigate potential issues

+### Amazon CloudTrail (free tier every month)
+- Generates audit trails of every action taken by a user, role, or AWS service in your account

+### AWS Audit Manager (pay as you go)
+- Automates evidence collection to generate audit-ready reports to prove system compliance for audits

+### AWS Config (30 day free tier only)
+- Provides detailed views of AWS resource configurations in your AWS account
+- Tracks how configurations and relationships between resources change over time
+- Monitors configuration settings and sends alerts when a resource violates your rules